 How to End Your Great Wall of China Tour

-If you’ve gone up to the wall by cable car, the only way down is to return by cable car.
-If you went up by chairlift, you have two choices:
+If you’ve gone up to the wall by cable car, the only way down is to return by cable car (or take a steep walk to the chairlift or toboggan run).

-Simply ride back down the same way you arrived.
+You can choose to ride back down the same way you arrived.
 Nice and easy.
-It’s the sensible and relaxing option.
-It’s the option our guide expected us to take…
+It’s a sensible and relaxing option.
+It’s the option our guide expected us to take.

-Are you up for an exhilirating 20 minute slide down the world’s longest toboggan run?
+Are you up for an exhilarating 20-minute slide down the world’s longest toboggan run?
 (1,580 metres) This is the ultimate thrill!
-You’ll reach speeds of up to 30 kph on your way down the twisty, turny route (provided you don’t get stuck with a “slowcoach” in front of you).
+You’ll reach up to 30 kph on your way down the twisting, turning route (provided you don’t get stuck with a “slowcoach” in front of you).

 Look up and smile on the way down, as you’ll get your photo snapped.
 The camera captures the wall in the photo, making a nice keepsake of your Great Wall of China tour.
 It’s about £5 for the photo which comes in a folder with information about the Mutianyu section of the wall.

-Top Tip: If you want a good, fast run, leave a long gap between yourself and the rider in front of you.
-(You don’t want to get snarled up in a toboggan jam, or to end up tailing a slow rider) It’s so much more exciting to really whizz down!
-If you think you’re setting off too close to the rider in front, just pretend you need to ask how the brakes work….
+Pro Tip: If you want a good, fast run, leave a long gap between yourself and the rider in front of you.
+(You don’t want to get snarled up in a toboggan jam or tailing a slow rider).
+It’s so much more exciting to whizz down!
+If you think you’re setting off too close to the rider in front, pretend you need to ask how the brakes work.

-The toboggan run was the unexpected highlight of our Great Wall of China tour, finishing our visit with an real adrenalin rush.
-Visiting the Great Wall was well worth waiting 25 years for and it was the most memorable part of our visit to China.
+The toboggan run was the unexpected highlight of our Great Wall of China tour, finishing our visit with a real adrenalin rush.
+Visiting the Great Wall of China was well worth waiting 25 years for, and it was the most memorable part of our visit to China.